Tree pests and diseases

 Large-scale procurement of appropriate stock is a cornerstone of our goal to plant 64 million trees by 2025.
 It also enables us to get the best value from our supporters' money and to develop productive partnerships with the wider UK forestry sector.

-Our UK Sourced and Grown Assurance Scheme (UKSG) is a voluntary initiative for forest nurseries.
-It identifies the provenance of stock to buyers and assures that trees have been raised from seed sourced and grown solely within the UK for its entire lifespan.
+Our UK and Ireland Sourced and Grown Assurance Scheme (UKISG) is a voluntary initiative for forest nurseries.
+It identifies the provenance of stock to buyers and assures that trees have been raised from seed sourced and grown solely within the UK and Ireland for its entire lifespan.

-While not a licensed industry standard, UKSG is the benchmark for tree procurement at the Woodland Trust.
-As a major wholesale buyer of nursery stock, we’re proud to buy British and believe strongly that all new trees planted in UK woodlands and forests should be UKSG.
+While not a licensed industry standard, UKISG is the benchmark for tree procurement at the Woodland Trust.
+As a major wholesale buyer of nursery stock, we’re proud to buy British and believe strongly that all new trees planted in UK woodlands and forests should be UKISG.

-We appointed auditors to inspect and approve participating nurseries, so all saplings sold as UKSG are independently audited at every stage of their production.
+We appointed auditors to inspect and approve participating nurseries, so all saplings sold as UKISG are independently audited at every stage of their production.

-Participating nurseries may identify and market UKSG on qualifying stock, and are not excluded from growing non-UKSG stock.
+Participating nurseries may identify and market UKISG on qualifying stock, and are not excluded from growing non-UKISG stock.

-23 nurseries have qualified for UKSG assured status – including some of the largest producers in the UK.
+The nurseries below have qualified for UKISG assured status – including some of the largest producers in the UK.

 For queries or more information please email email@example.com.

-Imported pests and diseases pose a significant threat to our native trees, and the focus of the UKSG scheme is biosecurity.
+Imported pests and diseases pose a significant threat to our native trees, and the focus of the UKISG scheme is biosecurity.

 By endorsing British-grown plants we hope to promote a reduced reliance on imported planting stock and limit the associated risk of pests and diseases being introduced from abroad.